LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 The code is divided into three scripts:
 - Main_analyses.R (contain the analyses done for the main text of the paper)
 - Supplementary_analyses.R (contains the analyses done for the supplementary document of the paper)
-- Species_distribution_models.R (contains the script for the creation of the model used in the paper)
+- Species_distribution_models.R (contains the script for the species distribution analyses and modelling)

 The main script (Main_analyses.R) uses 6 data frames, one for each section with a corresponding name:
 - Field_experiment.csv